ung0v/ai-sdk-v5-crash-course/exercises/03-advanced/03.2-custom-data-parts/problem/readme.md

 }
 ```

-First, we create an ID for the data part: `dataPartId`
+First, we create an ID for the data part: `dataPartId`.

 Then we create a variable to store the full suggestion, since we need to accumulate the full suggestion text as it streams in.